netrisai/docs/air/using-netris-air.rst

 This document provides general tips and tricks for using the Netris test controller and Netris infrastructure simulation.
 Please refer to individual scenarios in this section to experiment around a specific use case.

-Once your Try & Learn through Netris Air platform is approved you will receive credentials for accessing a Netris controller with a trial license hosted in Netris Air.
+Once your Try & Learn through Netris Infrastructure Simulation platform is approved you will receive credentials for accessing a Netris controller with a trial license hosted in Netris Infrastructure Simulation platform.

 Controller FQDN: example-ctl.netris.dev
 Password: NetrisProvidedPassword